azurenoops/ref-scca-enclave-landing-zone-starter/.github/DRIFT_ISSUE_TEMPLATE.md

 ---
-name: Issue report
-title: ''
+name: Terraform Configuration Drift Detected
+title: Terraform Configuration Drift Detected
-labels: ''
+labels: bug
-assignees: ''
 ---
 <!--
 IF SUFFICIENT INFORMATION IS NOT PROVIDED VIA THE FOLLOWING TEMPLATE THE ISSUE MIGHT BE CLOSED WITHOUT FURTHER CONSIDERATION OR INVESTIGATION